Venue: Royal Academy of Arts

 Hockney has always played with technology, starting with making art with his iPhone in 2007, before adopting the iPad and Stylus in 2010.
 As Hockney himself notes: working on the iPad requires the ability to draw and paint.
 Each work – which has been printed far larger than the screen on which it was created – allows you to see every mark and stroke of the artist’s hand.

-Nearest Underground or Station: Piccadilly Circus, Green Park, Oxford Circus, Bond Street
+Underground & Trains: Piccadilly Circus, Green Park, Oxford Circus, Bond Street